 move diagonally across the chess board.
 You begin the game with a light square bishop and a dark square bishop.

-The Knight moves in the shape of an "L" over the chess board.
-This piece moves one square up and two squares over, or two squares down and one square over in any direction.
+The Knight is the only piece that can jump over pieces.
+This piece moves one square up or down and two squares over, or two squares over and one square up or down in any direction.

 The Queen may move in any direction; side to side, forward, backward, or diagonally across the chess board.